-Over the past two decades, an extensive set of data products have been produced and archived that satisfy the above criteria that define standard products.
-Experience from those products and observations of related issues regarding their interoperability and metadata contents have led to several recommendations from the ESDSWGs.
+Since the beginning of the EOS Program, an extensive set of data products has been produced and archived that satisfy the above criteria that define standard products.
+Experience from those products and observations of related issues regarding their interoperability and metadata content have led to several recommendations from the ESDSWGs.
 Following those recommendations, which have been incorporated into the following sections, will result in a good data product design.
-It would be beneficial to users of standard data products (as well as users of other data products that do not necessarily meet all the standard product criteria) if the guidance provided below is followed for the product design.
+It would benefit users of standard data products (as well as users of other data products that do not necessarily meet all the standard product criteria) if the guidance provided below is followed for the product design.